Review of: Semrush (plus tutorial)

 Once you’ve entered your keywords hit “Show Difficulty”.

-You’ll see a table that lists the difficulty percentage, volume and SERP snapshot for each keyword:
+You’ll then see a table that lists the following:

 Copy and paste a list of your target keywords into the Keyword Difficulty Tool to determine how hard it will be to steal your competitor’s position in the SERPs.